bitcoinkash/ecommerce-react/README.md

-# Vite React Movie App
+# Vite React eCommerce App

-This is a sample Vite React app that demonstrates a movie search functionality.
+This is a sample Vite React app that demonstrates an eCommerce website.

 ## Getting Started